canjs/canjs/observe/observe.md

 @codeend

-Find out more about manipulating properties of Observes under [can.Observe.protoype.attr attr] and [can.Observe.protoype.removeAtt removeAttr].
+Find out more about manipulating properties of Observes under [can.Observe.prototype.attr attr] and [can.Observe.prototype.removeAttr removeAttr].

 ## Listening to changes